wimea-ict/WIMEA-meteorological-board/README.md

 The work herein describes a break-out board with selected sensors to be used as an first approximation for prototyping, verification and testing.
 The results are open and can be used in various project as well as being a starting point for other.
-Work includes:
+The work includes:

-* Senors selection and testing.
+* Sensor selection and testing
-* PCB design.
+* PCB design
-* Some comparison.
+* Some comparison

 The selection
 -------------